-- Key indicators (build a case) that are missing, lacking, or inadequate - Key Data (magnitude of the problem, dynamics leading to the problem, population characteristics, attitudes, and behaviors that are causing or exacerbating the problem.
+- What is the current state versus the desired state? - Key indicators (build a case) that are missing, lacking, or inadequate - Key data (magnitude of the problem, dynamics leading to the problem, population characteristics, attitudes, and behaviors that are causing or exacerbating the problem.
 Support this with findings from the literature; include relevant statistics (national, regional, and/or local), and cite them.
 Are these data reported by and/or connected to CMS, NDNQI, and/or AHRQ national benchmarks?
-What organizational data are available to demonstrate the extent of the problem, for example, MIDAS, name of EMR, or PowerBI/BI reports?
+What organizational data are available to demonstrate the extent of the problem, for example, MIDAS, name of EMR, or PowerBI/BI reports.
 Include reference for data source and date of the report.
-Are there anecdotal reports related to the issue (use personal communication citation)? - Description of gap analysis to identify why the project is appropriate for the site where it will be implemented.
-Who has been affected?
-What is the impact?
-What are the safety and quality issues?
-Are there any financial impacts on the organization, patients, or others?
+Use anecdotal reports related to the issue (use personal communication citation replacing the name of the individual with their role i.e., nurse manager).